GSA/10x/_pages/projects.md

 <h2 class="docs-h2">Overview</h2>

 This page provides an overview of the current Phase 3 and Phase 4 projects in the 10x pipeline, as well as information about a subset of projects that have recently graduated.
-As our project pipeline grows we’ll add new projects to the list.
+As our project pipeline grows, we’ll add new projects to the list.
 If you have any additional questions you can reach out to [10x@gsa.gov](mailto:10x@gsa.gov).